AlicanAkkus/props4j/README.md

 PropertiesBinder.bind(humanObject, propertiesObject);//3
 ```

-There is a not need reading code, not need casting, not need to usage trim(), not need to initialize or set default value!
+There is a not need to reading from props file, not need to casting, not need to usage trim(), not need to initialize or set default value!

 ## Installation to your project
 **Min Java 7 is required**